hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 Every time bdb pauses the user's program's execution and dispatches to `interaction` in `PGLogger`, one new trace entry is created.
 At the end of execution, `self.trace` contains as many trace entries as there were "steps" in the user's program execution.
+Each step more-or-less corresponds to one line being executed.
 (To guard against infinite loops, `PGLogger` terminates execution when `MAX_EXECUTED_LINES` steps have been executed.)

 ### Execution Trace Format

 A lot of complicated stuff happens within `interaction` to grab a snapshot of the execution state and encode it into an execution trace entry.
+Insert a bunch of print statements (remember, to stderr) to get a sense of what's going on.

-I've written up a separate document describing the exact format of an execution trace:
+In addition, I've written up a separate document describing the exact format of an execution trace:

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/opt-trace-format.md